core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * KUDOS is robust against a peer rebooting, and it especially avoids the reuse of AEAD (nonce, key) pairs.

 * KUDOS completes in one round trip by exchanging two CoAP messages.
-The two peers achieve mutual key confirmation in the following exchange, which is protected with the newly established OSCORE Security Context.
+The two peers achieve mutual key confirmation in a following exchange, which is protected with the newly established OSCORE Security Context.

 ## Extensions to the OSCORE Option # {#ssec-oscore-option-extensions}